-1. Any member of the Drew community may allege that a student has violated University policy.
+- 1. Any member of the Drew community may allege that a student has violated University policy.
 Except in cases of sexual assault and sexual harassment, the University also may choose to file allegations on behalf of another person or on its own behalf.
-(See the Sexual Harassment Policy for further clarifications.)
-All allegations of violations must be submitted to the Associate Dean of Educational and Student Affairs.
+(See the Sexual Harassment Policy for further clarification.)
+All allegations of violations must be submitted to the Associate Dean of Campus Life and Student Affairs.
 Formal allegations must be made in writing, such as a letter or incident report.
-The incident report form is available on the Residence Life Web site http://depts.drew.edu/reslife/ incident.htm

-2. Under normal circumstances, the Associate Dean of Educational and Student Affairs shall be the primary discipline administrator.
-The Associate Dean will determine the appropriate follow-up based upon factors such as the nature and seriousness of the offense, whether or not it is a repeat violation, etc. In cases where the Associate Dean or designee) is unable to schedule a meeting (due to a conflict of interest or other reason), the Dean of Educational and Student Affairs shall assume those duties.
+The incident report form is available on the Residence Life Web site depts.drew.edu/reslife/incident.htm - 2.
+Under normal circumstances, the Associate Dean of Campus Life and Student Affairs shall be the primary discipline administrator.
+The Associate Dean will determine the appropriate follow-up based upon factors such as the nature and seriousness of the offense, whether or not it is a repeat violation, etc. In cases where the Associate Dean (or designee) is unable to schedule a meeting (due to a conflict of interest or other reason), the Dean of Campus Life and Student Affairs shall assume those duties.
 Under special circumstances, the University President may designate a discipline administrator.

-3. If a student poses an immediate danger or threat to the health, safety, or well-being of the University community, the President or the President's designee may impose a suspension or other separation from the University with no prior notice, effective until due process is concluded.

-4. A student accused of a violation will be contacted by the Associate Dean of Educational and Student Affairs (or designated discipline administrator) to discuss the allegations.
-Lesser offenses (those which do not warrant removal from the residence halls or suspension/expulsion from the University) will be resolved in an administrative meeting.
+- 3. If a student poses an immediate danger or threat to the health, safety, or well-being of the University community, the Dean of Campus Life and Student Affairs may impose a suspension or other separation from the University with no prior notice, effective until due process is concluded. - 4.
+A student accused of a violation will be contacted by the Associate Dean of Campus Life and Student Affairs (or designated discipline administrator) to discuss the allegations.
+Lesser offenses (those which do not warrant removal from University housing or suspension/ expulsion from the University) will be resolved in an administrative meeting.

+A. Administrative Meeting

-a.
-Administrative Meeting Depending on the seriousness of the offense, an administrative meeting occurs with a staff member such as an RD, the Director of Residence Life, or the Associate Dean of Educational and Student Affairs.
+Depending on the seriousness of the offense, an administrative meeting occurs with a staff member such as an RD, the Director of Residence Life, or the Associate Dean of Campus Life and Student Affairs.
 The goal of an administrative meeting is to arrive at a finding of "responsible" or "not responsible", and to assign sanctions if necessary.

-Major and/or repeat offenses (those which potentially could result in removal from the residence halls or suspension/ expulsion from the University) may be resolved in an administrative meeting with the Associate Dean of Educational and Student Affairs or in a formal Student Conduct Board hearing.
+Major and/or repeat offenses (those which potentially could result in removal from University housing or suspension/expulsion from the University) may be resolved in an administrative meeting with the Associate Dean of Campus Life and Student Affairs or in a formal Student Conduct Board hearing.

-b.
-Student Conduct Board
+B. Student Conduct Board Hearing

-Hearing.
 The goal of a formal Student Conduct hearing is to determine responsibility and impose appropriate sanctions in a timely and fair manner.

-5. A student charged with a serious University offense may withdraw from the University in writing, effective immediately upon receipt by the Associate Dean of Educational and Student Affairs, thereby forfeiting all tuition, fees, and any opportunity to enroll at a future date to the University.
-This option may be exercised only before an administrative meeting or Student Conduct Board hearing takes place.

-6. If there is more than one allegation and the student pleads "responsible" to one allegation and "not responsible" to the other, the administrator shall determine if the case needs to be referred to the Student Conduct Board, which will follow the procedures set forth in sections E/F below.
+- 5. A student charged with a serious University offense may withdraw from the University in writing, effective immediately upon receipt by the Associate Dean of Campus Life and Student Affairs, thereby forfeiting all tuition, fees, and any opportunity to enroll at a future date to the University.
+This option may be exercised only before an administrative meeting or Student Conduct Board hearing takes place. - 6.
+If there is more than one allegation and the student pleads "responsible" to one allegation and "not responsible" to the other, the administrator shall determine if the case needs to be referred to the Student Conduct Board, which will follow the procedures set forth in sections E/F below.